Complete Guide

 - Extensions count as timely filing for this requirement

-- Substitute for Return (SFR) filings by the IRS don't satisfy this requirement
+- Substitute for Return (SFR) filings by the IRS do not satisfy this requirement—the taxpayer must submit an actual return

 Requirement 3: Payment Compliance